Oral Lichen Planus

 How common is oral lichen planus?

-The skin and oral types of lichen planus together affect an estimated two percent of the population.
+The skin and oral types of lichen planus together affect an estimated 2% of the population.

 Is oral lichen planus contagious?

-No, oral lichen planus does not spread from person to person.
+No, oral lichen planus doesn't spread from person to person.

 Diagnosis and Tests